Nexmo/station/_documentation/client-sdk/in-app-voice/guides/enable-audio.md

 ---
 title: Enable Audio
-description: This topic shows how to enable audio features in a Conversation.
+description: How to enable audio features in a Conversation.
-navigation_weight: 3
+navigation_weight: 2
 ---

 ```tabbed_content